• Skip to main content

 • Use an extra lean beef.

-• Roast the eggplant instead of frying it (like me).
+• Roast the eggplant instead of frying it.

 Serving suggestions